Information about Hepatitis A in Hernando County

-The best way to stop this outbreak is to get vaccinated against hepatitis A and practice very good handwashing with soap and water; hand sanitizer does not kill this virus.
+The best way to stop the spread of hepatitis A is to get vaccinated against the virus and practice very good handwashing with soap and water; hand sanitizer does not kill this virus.

 The vaccine is available at many pharmacies, in many doctor’s offices, and through the Department of Health in Hernando County.
 If you choose to come to the Health Department, we will determine your eligibility to receive the vaccine at no cost.
 If you have insurance, we will seek reimbursement from your provider.
 Anyone that is under or uninsured, the cost will be based on your ability to pay.
 Everyone will be provided access to the vaccine.